sbashwin/sathyamvellal.github.io/source/_posts/2014-08-23-welcome-to-pes-opensource.markdown

 Well, if you did, you are somewhat on the right track.
 But wait, this was kind of easy.
 Now, I want you think what "Open Source" means.
 Woah, now that wasn't simple right?
 Understanding what *Open Source* stands for, deep down, is equivalent to understanding what open source projects stand for.

 As a beginner to the world of open source, you must first make it a point to understand the philosophy of open source.
-This is quintessential in understanding why there are open source projects and what the community stands for.
+This is critical in understanding why there are open source projects and what the community stands for.

 #### The Philosophy